civilcfd/civilcfd.github.io/README.md

 8. Run the simulation
 9. Visualize the results

-Each of above steps are performed using the tabs in the graphical interface in order from left to right.
+Each of the above steps are performed using the tabs in the graphical interface in order from left to right.

 ## Screenshot